rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

    min-heap property:
    In min heap, parent node always contains a value that is less than or equal to the value of its children nodes.
-   The minimum value is always at the root node.
+   The minimum value is always at the root node.(meaning, all descendant values must be greater than the root value)
 ```

 #### common operation are: